Microvascular Coronary Disease (Small Vessel Disease)

 Symptoms and Causes

-What causes of microvascular coronary disease?
+What causes microvascular coronary disease?

-- Lack of exercise
+- Shortness of breath.

 Diagnosis and Tests

-How is microvessel coronary disease diagnosed?
+How is coronary microvascular disease diagnosed?

 Management and Treatment